ntn9995/pytagged/README.md

 ```

 While this fine for most cases, it's a wasted instruction/call every iteration of the loop,
 and this can get expensive fast.
-With PyTagged you can do this `pytag production.py -t debug`, and the above code would become:
+With pytagged you can do this `pytag production.py -t debug`, and the above code would become:
 ```python
 def production_code():
     while True: